 These changes have been implemented and are working well.
 The Department will be looking at this data to consider for the Report Card.
+See snap shots beginning on page 14.

-• As was discussed in the previous Quarterly Report, Dacreated a Rate Review Checklist for insurers to use to make complete and accurate rate filings for Qualified Health Plans with the Department of Insurance.
+As was discussed in the previous Quarterly Report, Ducreated a Rate Review Checklist for insurers to use to make complete and accurate rate filings for Qualified Health Plans with the Department of Insurance.
 The checklist was compiled based on both DOI and insurer comments.

 Real-time Updates to Rate Increase Information.
-The Department is currently working to implement an automatic reporting system which will instantly update the interactive web tool currently on the Department's website, allowing consumers to have immediate access to the most up-to-date individual market information, and relieving the actuarial team from what is currently a very time-consuming and arduous task.
+The Department is currently working to implement an automatic reporting system which will instantly update the interactive web tool currently on the Department's website, allowing consumers to have immediate access to the most upto-date individual market information, and relieving the actuarial team from what is currently a very time-consuming and arduous task.